13 min read

 2. Add a require directive(s) to go.mod for all direct dependencies and their indirect dependencies.

-3. If needed, downloads module source code (can download from a module proxy).
+3. If needed, downloads module source code (can download from a module proxy) into the module cache.

 4. Authenticates the downloaded deps.